epiverse-trace/epiparameter/tests/testthat/_snaps/list_distributions.md

       46                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
       47                                                                                                                                                                                            The sample size is not explicitly stated.
 The number of confirmed cases is 23 and there are 2 suspected cases, therefore it is not clear whether the 2 suspected cases were included in the estimation, the sample size is assumed to be 23.
       48                                                                                                                                                                                                                                                                                                                                                                                                                     No additional notes
-      49                                                                                                                                                                                                                                                                                                                                              Uses the methods described by Lessler (10.2471/BLT.16.174540) and Reich (10.1002/sim.3659)
+      49                                                                                                                                                                                                                                                                                    Uses the methods described by Lessler (10.2471/BLT.16.174540) and Reich (10.1002/sim.3659).
+Estimated from time from exposure to first symptom onset
       50                                                                                                                                                                                                                                                                                                                                                                                                                     No additional notes
       51                                                                                                                                                                                                                                                                          Meanlog, sdlog, and fitted distribution from supplementary material.
+Uses cases from Charniga 2022 + extra cases.
+Incubation period as exposure to rash onset.
-Uses cases from Charniga 2022 + extra cases
+      52                                                                                                                                                                                                                                                                       Meanlog, sdlog, and fitted distribution from supplementary material.
+Uses cases from Charniga 2022 + extra cases.
+Incubation period as exposure to symptom onset.
-      52                                                                                                                                                                                                                                                                                                                                                                                                                     No additional notes
+      53                                                                                                                                                                                                                                                                                                                                                                                                                     No additional notes
+      54                                                                                                                                                                                                                                                                                                                                                                                                                       Systematic review
+      55                                                                                                                                                                                                                                                                                                                                                                                                                       Systematic review
+      56                                                                                                                                                                                                                                                                                                                                                                                                                       Systematic review
+      57                                                                                                                                                                                                                                                                                                                                        SEIR model from 10.1016/j.mbs.2008.06.005 where the IP is assumed to follow a gamma distribution
+      58                                                                                                                                                                                                                                                                                                                                        SEIR model from 10.1016/j.mbs.2008.06.005 where the IP is assumed to follow a gamma distribution
+      59                                                                                                                                                                                                                                                                                                                                        SEIR model from 10.1016/j.mbs.2008.06.005 where the IP is assumed to follow a gamma distribution
-      53                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
+      60                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
-      54                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
+      61                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
-      55                                                                                                                                                                                                                                                                         Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
+      62                                                                                                                                                                                                                                                                         Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
 Of the 18 samples at least 17 of them are not trasmitted by mosquitoes
-      56                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
+      63                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
-      57                                                                                                                                                                                                                                                                                                                                                   Data from Lessler et al 2009 using double interval-censored analysis.
+      64                                                                                                                                                                                                                                                                                                                                                   Data from Lessler et al 2009 using double interval-censored analysis.
 Not open source
-      58                                                                                                                                                                                                                                                                                                                                                   Data from Lessler et al 2009 using single interval-censored analysis.
+      65                                                                                                                                                                                                                                                                                                                                                   Data from Lessler et al 2009 using single interval-censored analysis.
 Not open source
-      59                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
+      66                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
-      60                                                                                                                                                                                                                                                                                                                                                 Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets
+      67                                                                                                                                                                                                                                                                                                                                                 Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets
-      61                                                                                                                                                                                                                                                                       Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
+      68                                                                                                                                                                                                                                                                       Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
 This is a subset of data containing only mosquito-transmitted infections
-      62                                                                                                                                                                                                                                                            Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
+      69                                                                                                                                                                                                                                                            Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
 This is a subset of data containing only tramsission by transplant or transfusion.
-      63                                                                                                                                                                                                                                                                                                                                                 Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets
+      70                                                                                                                                                                                                                                                                                                                                                 Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets
-      64                                                                                                                                                                                                                                                                       Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
+      71                                                                                                                                                                                                                                                                       Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
 This is a subset of data containing only mosquito-transmitted infections
-      65                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2016 for references of datasets
+      72                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2016 for references of datasets
              PMID                                     DOI
       1  19393959           10.1016/S1473-3099(09)70069-6
       2  24639305                   10.4269/ajtmh.13-0403